 Before the assessments, students share their login details with the imposter.
 The login details vary depending on the software in use.
 However, some online proctoring software easily makes this impossible by using advanced identification features such as biometrics or facial recognition systems.
 Impersonation during the exam process can take place in many ways.
 One trick used by students is providing remote access to their imposters through tools such as virtual machines.
 This sounds like something pulled out of a spy movie, but you wouldn’t believe what students are willing to do to avoid failure.

-Impersonation is a common act of academic infidelity and can be eliminated by using the following tricks;
+Impersonation is a common act of exam cheating and can be reduced by using the following approaches:

 2. The ‘Old school’

 The ‘old school’ is popular in traditional exams.
 It includes tricks such as writing the notes in your palms or sticky notes and using sign language to communicate with classmates.
 Many institutions make a mistake of assuming that these tricks cannot be used in online exams.
 However, these tricks can be used in online proctored exams, but remote proctoring can catch it.

 How to deal with the ‘old-school tricks’